mhvwerts/randommw/README.md

 ## Compilation, development and testing

 The `randommw.h` header-only library and associated programs are developed exclusively using the `gcc` C compiler, on 64-bit x86-64 systems, both on Windows via [mingw-w64](https://www.mingw-w64.org/)/[w64devkit](https://github.com/skeeto/w64devkit) and on standard Linux.
 The code relies on standard C (C99).
 Certain RNGs require `__uint128_t` arithmetic.
+The header is compatible with C++.
+A separate C++20 example program has been included.

 There is a Makefile in the root directory, and a separate Makefile for the test programs in `./tests`.
 With a good `gcc` environment, it is sufficient to simply run `make` from the respective directories.